How to adjust the rollers of the roll forming machine?

 Does the Tooling Run Eccentrically or Wander with Respect to Other Stands?

 This is an indication of bent shafts, worn bearings, worn or misaligned tooling.
 If the tooling visually wanders from side to side, either the bearings are worn or the shaft locknut has come loose, or a shim has worn or fallen out.
 When the tooling is running in an elliptical pattern (egg shape, or up and down) the shaft itself may be bent.
 This will require checking the shaft for run-out with a dial indicator for the amount of movement.

-This normally indicates dry material, tight clearances or improper tooling setup.
-Tooling stands where material slivers and/or debris accumulate should be closely monitored, as this can lead to premature wear and finished panel imperfections.
+This normally indicates dry material, tight clearances, or improper tooling setup.
+Tooling stands where material slivers and/or debris accumulate should closely monitor, as this can lead to premature wear and finish panel imperfections.
 Material run with insufficient lubrication (dry areas) will run with increased friction in these areas during forming.
-This can cause the material to be scrapped during the roll-forming process, especially on the panel edges.
+This can cause the material to scrape during the roll-forming process, especially on the panel edges.
 In some cases, running dry material can raise the temperature of the tooling sufficiently to reduce the die clearances from heat expansion.

-Tooling that is gapped to less than the material being formed, or tooling that is out of alignment from stand to stand, can also cause this problem.
-Although it is sometimes not possible to prevent material debris accumulation on some stands, tooling should be gapped and checked for alignment frequently.
+Tooling that gape to less than the material being formed, or tooling that is out of alignment from stand to stand can also cause this problem.
+Although it is sometimes not possible to prevent material debris accumulation on some stands. tooling should gape and check for alignment frequently.

 Portable roll forming machine

 Does the Material Track Properly into and from the Line?

 Material that has differential lubrication edge-to-edge, the material with significantly different thickness edge-to-edge or tooling that is out of adjustment can cause tracking issues.

 Does the Imperfection Appear at One Stand?